 Great Faculty - Our faculty are dedicated to teaching.
 Many have extensive engineering, science, and industrial experience.

 Excellent Labs - Hands-on experience with up-to-date industrial equipment helps you to understand the concepts that you learn in lectures and gives you job-ready, practical skills.
 Check out our labs on the Lab Tour page.

 Fantastic Career Choices - We are proud of our graduates and the many interesting jobs that they do.
 The multidisciplinary training and education that you'll receive prepares you for a leadership role in the design and creation of innovative mechatronics products for a variety of applications.
 After graduation, you might be designing and building automated equipment for the movie industry, medical devices, production equipment, or submarines.

 Degree Completion - After two years of study, you can have a great career as a technologist.
-If you want to earn an engineering degree, you can get advanced placement into engineering programs at BCIT, University of Victoria, or other local universities.
+If you want to earn an engineering degree, you can get advanced placement into engineering programs at BCIT, University of Victoria (through an engineering bridge program, offered by Camosun College), or other local universities.
 It's your choice - you'll make a fantastic technologist or engineer because of your practical training from BCIT!

 The Mechatronics program contains a unique blend of electronics, mechanical, and computing courses.
 In the first year of the program, emphasis is put on learning the fundamentals in topics such as electronics, math, and physics.
 Additional topics include 3D computer-aided design, machine shop practice, and programming.

 In the second year of the program, you apply the fundamentals to higher-level problems and applications in mechatronics and robotics, culminating in a final project that encompasses many topics that you have learned.
 Check out some of the projects on our Projects page.